matthewlkramer/Wildflower-TLs-and-Schools/spec.md

 - “Add New” opens a creation form or modal for a new teacher.
 - Actions for each row are open detail page for that record, edit record inline, mark inactive, create note, create task, log interaction, delete record (which should mark the record as archived)
 - Clicking a row opens the detail page.
-- Default columns should be Name, current role/school (which should be populated for any educator that is currently active at a school whether that school is open or not, and should say the name of the school, the educator's role(s), and the stage_status of the school), email address, whether they are montessori certified,
+- Default columns should be Name, current role/school (which should be populated for any educator that is currently active at a school whether that school is open or not, and should say the name of the school, the educator's role(s), and the stage_status of the school), whether they are montessori certified, their race/ethnicity, the discovery status, and their individual type
-- Kanban field is _________
+- Kanban field is "Kanban"

 #### Detail Page
 - Shows core fields (name, contact info, status)